MXHJohn314/WSL_Setup_Walkthrough/README.md

 * Go back to Microsoft Store, search for “Ubuntu”, and click the `install` button
 * While Ubuntu is installing, press the Windows key and search for Powershell, then Run as Administrator
 * Click yes to the pop up.
+* Use these commands in Powershell to enable the use of WSL

   > `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`